 Manage Your Sweat

 When it’s hot, you’re going to sweat.
-As I already mentioned, sweating depletes your electrolytes and washes off sunscreen.
-But there’s a couple other ways that sweating can affect your hike.
+As I already mentioned, sweating depletes your electrolytes and washes off your sunscreen.
+But there are a couple of other ways that sweating can affect your hike.
 Firstly, it gets in your eyes and that stings!
-I carry a small PackTowl to mop my brow, but a bandana works too.
+I carry a small towel to mop my brow, but a bandana works too.

-Lastly, the most evil reason sweat can affect you when hiking in hot weather: chafing.
-If you’ve never had chafing on a hike, consider yourself blessed.
+The evilest reason sweat can affect you when hiking in hot weather: chafing.
+If you’ve never chafed on a hike, consider yourself blessed.
 Chafing happens when your skin and/or clothing gets damp from sweat or rain and then rubs together.
-Common places to get chafed include butt cheeks, crotch and feet.
+Common places to get chafed include butt cheeks, crotch, and feet.
 All the fun places!

 To prevent chafing choose hiking clothes made of synthetic fibres like polyester or nylon that don’t absorb as much water as cotton or wool.
-Of course this applies to your underwear as well!
-For underwear and sports bras look for seamless options or version with flat seams.
-Men may want to consider underwear such as Saxx or MyPakage that use a protective pouch to keep the boys separate from the legs.
-Women who experience inner thigh chafing may also like boxer brief or boyshort style underwear that provides a bit coverage.
+Of course, this applies to your underwear as well!
+For underwear and sports bras look for seamless options or a version with flat seams.

 Know the Signs of Heat Stroke

 So don’t let the heat keep you inside, head out for a hike on a hot day.
 What are your top tips for hiking in hot weather?
-Do you have any other favourite Vancouver area hikes for hot days I should check out?
 Let me know in the comments.